 2. Account flexibility

-With 529s, there are no income phaseouts — meaning no matter what you make, or if that changes, you can open an account and keep it open.
+With 529s, there are no income phaseouts — meaning you can open and maintain an account regardless of your income or changes to it.

 Since you control the funds in your 529, you can change the beneficiary to another eligible family member anytime.
 This flexibility is especially important if the child you opened the account for doesn’t go to college.